 Hey, toerag!
 Shut up and let me shove my broomstick up your arrogant—

 Whoa, El.
-Take a chill pill.
-Let’s not transform into a crazy, ranting, lunatic.
+Chill.
+Now.
+Let’s not transform into a crazy, ranting lunatic.
 Focus on the Snitch.
-Yeah.
+Yes.
 Quidditch.

 I turned, swerved, and dived, trying to throw the annoying seventh year off.
 But he was sticking to me like Stinksap.

 Then I saw it.
 The little golden ball was flittering down below us, about five feet above the ground.
 I felt the usual adrenaline rush that comes with spotting the Snitch.
 All I had to do was catch it and I’d make the team!
 In this dreamlike, invincible state I leaned forward and eased my broom into a dive.
-So did the seventh year.
+This was too easy.

 I was in the lead as we sped closer and closer to the Snitch.